 The Global Context and the Arab Region

 The world around us is evolving at a rapid pace.
 Can we talk about progress or regression with the current headlines?
 What are the major forces shaping our world today and tomorrow?
 Are the principles and values that we believe in personally and at the core of the work of our institutions unchanged?
 Are we still relevant to our communities and audiences as cultural actors?
-Where do we focus the meagre resources at our disposal to further the mission of our institutions?
+Where do we focalize the meager resources at our disposal to further the mission of our institutions?
 What are the skills and attitudes needed for the cultural leadership of the future?

-From Venture Philanthropy to Impact Investment
+Social Business Modeling: From Venture Philanthropy to Impact Investment

 Unsettling the Dust: India at the Edge